Owens Valley: Water diversion to Los Angeles

 Eventually, Los Angeles acquired a large portion of the water rights to over 300,000 acres of land in the valley, almost completely diverting the water inflows away from Owens Lake.
 Gary Libecap of the University of California, Santa Barbara, observed that the price Los Angeles was willing to pay to other water sources per volume of water was far higher than what the farmers received.
 Farmers who resisted the pressure from Los Angeles until 1930 received the highest price for their land; most farmers sold their land from 1905 to 1925, and received less than Los Angeles was willing to pay.
-However, the sale of their land brought the farmers substantially more income than if they had kept the land for farming and ranching.
+The sale of their land brought the farmers substantially more income than if they had kept the land for farming and ranching.
 None of the sales were made under threat of eminent domain.
 As a result of these acquisitions, the lake subsequently dried up completely, leaving the present alkali flat which plagues the southern valley with alkali dust storms.

 In 1970, LADWP completed a second aqueduct from Owens Valley.
 More surface water was diverted, and groundwater was pumped to feed the aqueduct.
 Owens Valley springs and seeps dried and disappeared, and groundwater-dependent vegetation began to die.

 Years of litigation followed.
 In 1997, Inyo County, Los Angeles, the Owens Valley Committee, the Sierra Club, and other concerned parties signed a Memorandum of Understanding that specified terms by which the lower Owens River would be rewatered by June 2003.
 LADWP missed this deadline and was sued again.
 Under another settlement, this time including the State of California, Los Angeles promised to rewater the lower Owens River by September 2005.
 In July 2004, Los Angeles mayor James Hahn proposed barring all future development on its Owens Valley holdings by proposing a conservation easement for all LADWP land.
 They did not meet this extended deadline.
 In 2008, Los Angeles fulfilled its promise and rewatered the lower Owens River.